Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/validation_report.md

 | Changed | #PR002       | Test [Test 3]                |
 | Fixed   | #PR003       | Test [Test 2], Test [Test 4] |

-## Pre-Validation Checklist
+## Pre-Verification Checklist

-Before proceeding with the validation process, ensure that the following tasks have been completed:
+Before proceeding with the verification process, ensure that the following tasks have been completed:

 - [ ] [Install Balsamic in stage and production environments in hasta and build its cache](https://atlas.scilifelab.se/infrastructure/BALSAMIC/balsamic/#instructions-for-installation).
 - [ ] Confirm the availability of necessary resources, such as test cases.